East Reserve: History

-The first village settled was Gruenfeld, now Kleefeld, though most of the other villages were settled within months.
-As the home of the Bergthaler Bishop Gerhard Wiebe, the village of Chortitz quickly became the centre for trade and local government and an unofficial "capital" of the East Reserve, though over time the Kleine Gemeinde village of Steinbach overtook Chortitz in prominence.
+As the home of the Bergthaler Bishop Gerhard Wiebe, the village of Chortitz (now Randolph, Manitoba) quickly became the centre for trade and local government and an unofficial "capital" of the East Reserve, though over time the Kleine Gemeinde village of Steinbach overtook Chortitz in prominence.
 East Reserve Bergthalers adopted the named Chortitzer Mennonite Conference in 1878.

-Briefly known as "The Mennonite Reserve" the name was quickly changed to "East Reserve" after a second reserve was established.
-The land of East Reserve was viewed by many as limited and unsuitable for farming, so a second larger reserve, called the West Reserve on the west side of the Red River was established in 1876.
+In 1876, a second larger reserve, called the West Reserve on the west side of the Red River, was established as the land of East Reserve was viewed by many as limited and unsuitable for farming.
+As such, "The Mennonite Reserve" name was quickly changed to "East Reserve" following this second reserve.
 A smaller Scratching River settlement was also established in 1875 on the Morris River.

 In 1877, Lord Dufferin visited the Mennonite villages of the East Reserve and, from a rise just west of Steinbach could see "half a dozen villages" in the distance.
 Lord Dufferin was greeted by Oberschulz Jacob Peters along with more than a 1000 local residents who showed up to greet him.

 The East Reserve eventually opened up to settlement from other groups and became known as the Rural Municipality of Hanover.
 In 1880, the Manitoba government renamed the East Reserve as Hespeler and a year later, in 1881, the reserve was divided between the R.M. of Hespeler, no longer in existence, and the Rural Municipality of Hanover, which is slightly larger than the original East Reserve.
+By the 1880s, approximately half the population of the East Reserve moved to the West Reserve due to superior soil conditions.

 Rather than using open field farming, Mennonites lived in street villages called Strassendorfs, and built housebarns, none of which are extant and in situ in the East Reserve, though two original examples can be seen at the Mennonite Heritage Village in Steinbach.
 Beginning in 1909, the villages began to be disbanded in favour of open-field farming and by the 1920s no traditional Strassendorfs were left in the region, with some dissolving completely and others, such as Steinbach, evolving into modern communities.
 Almost 150 years later, the area still retains a significant presence of Mennonites to this day.